PennyLaneAI/pennylane/doc/introduction/chemistry.rst

 * ``qubits`` is the number of qubits needed to perform the quantum simulation.

-The :func:`~.molecular_hamiltonian` function can be also used to construct the molecular Hamiltonian with a non-differentiable backend that uses the OpenFermion plugin interfaced with the electronic structure package PySCF.
+The :func:`~.molecular_hamiltonian` function can be also used to construct the molecular Hamiltonian with a non-differentiable backend that uses the `OpenFermion-PySCF <https://github.com/quantumlib/OpenFermion-PySCF>`_ plugin interfaced with the electronic structure package `PySCF <https://github.com/sunqm/pyscf>`_.
 The non-differentiable backend can be selected by setting `method='pyscf'` in :func:`~.molecular_hamiltonian`.

 Furthermore, the net charge,
 the `spin multiplicity <https://en.wikipedia.org/wiki/Multiplicity_(chemistry)>`_, the